typelevel/typelevel.github.com/posts/2017-12-27-optimizing-final-tagless.md

 ```

 Not a very exciting program, but it has some definite optimization potential.
-Right now, if our KVStore implementation is an asychronous one with a network boundary, our program will make 4 network requests sequentially if interpreted with the standard `Apply` instance of something like `cats.effect.IO`.
+Right now, if our KVStore implementation is an asynchronous one with a network boundary, our program will make 4 network requests sequentially if interpreted with the standard `Apply` instance of something like `cats.effect.IO`.
 We also have a duplicate request with the `"Cats"`-key.

 So let's look at what we could potentially do about this.